The DAT is a 4 hour exam that consists of four sections Sciences, Perceptual Ability, Reading Comprehension and Quantitative Reasoning

 In order to register, you must have a DENTPIN from the ADA.
 You can find out about how to receive your DENTPIN on the ADA website.

 How can I prepare?

 We can help.
-We offer convenient and effective prep solutions designed to fit your schedule and learning style.
+We offer convenient and effective DAT prep solutions designed to fit your schedule and learning style.